About DC QBR

 DC Queer Bike Rides (QBR) is a sober social bike ride for queers (no allies, sorry!) in Washington, DC.
 We host two rides a month - one on the second Saturday and the other on the fourth Thursday.

-These are fair-weather rides (at the lead’s discretion) so check back here for ride rescheduling announcements!
+These rides may be rescheduled due to weather (at the lead’s discretion) so check back here for ride rescheduling announcements!
 Rides are between 5-8 miles, on relatively flat routes and not on busy roads.
 Speed is set at a social pace where riders can still talk without feeling out of breath.

 Biking is for everyone!
 We have zero tolerance for bigotry and diet culture and the default is to be accommodating/accessible